SAP/spartacus-docs/_pages/dev/routes/external-routes-escape-from-spa.md

 ## Configuration of Angular service worker (when PWA is enabled)

 To bypass the cache of the service worker and let the backend serve the response after full page (re)load, you need to define property `navigationUrls` of your service worker's config `ngsw-config.json` and specify the URL patterns for internal routes (similar to config of Spartacus).
-It uses the same glob-like syntax as the Spartacus configuration of internal routes, so you can **almost** copy-paste it.
+It uses the same glob-like syntax as Spartacus, so you can **almost** copy-paste it.

-**Almost**, because those patterns take into account also the URL part with the site context, i.e. `/electronics/en/USD/...` (see docs of the [Context Configuration]({{ site.baseurl }}{% link _pages/dev/context-configuration.md %}).
+**Almost**, because those patterns take into account also the URL part with the site context, like. `/electronics/en/USD/...` (see docs of the [Context Configuration]({{ site.baseurl }}{% link _pages/dev/context-configuration.md %}).

-Here are two opposite examples (assuming that URL starts with configured 3 segments of the site context):
+Here are two examples (assuming that URL starts with configured 3 segments of the site context):

 1. Let only the *homepage*, *cart* and *product details pages* be rendered in SPA, but all other URLs should be loaded from the backend: